Third-Party Property Coverage

 When personal property is damaged or stolen, the responsible NAU department/employee must either contact the local law enforcement agency to file a police report (for losses due to criminal damage or theft), or fill out the NAU on-line Damage Report (for non-criminal losses).
 The owner of the property must file a third-party property liability claim (Notice of Claim Against the State of Arizona form) for damages with the Arizona Attorney General's Office and State Risk Management.
 State Risk Management will require the following supporting documentation for all third-party claims filed:

 - copy of the written lease, contract, or agreement (if applicable)

 - notice of Claim Against the State of Arizona form (contact Insurance and Claims Services for form)

 - photographs of the damaged property

 - copy of the Police Report or Damage Report

-- inventory Form (contact Property and Liability Insurance Services for form)
+- inventory Form (contact Insurance and Claims Services for form)

 - two estimates to repair or replace the damaged/stolen property

 The State covers personal property, except vehicles and computers, which a University employee is required to bring to the job as a condition of employment with the University (Arizona Administrative Code R2-10-102.D.4).
 In such cases, the employee’s job description must stipulate the requirement to use personal property on the job.
 The employee and supervisor shall submit an inventory list (specifying description of property, make/model/serial numbers, date of purchase, and condition of property) to Insurance and Claims Services prior to the loss.
 State Risk Management shall insure personal property that is under the clear responsibility of the University.

 For more information on Third-Party Property Coverage, contact the Insurance Officer with Property and Liability Insurance Services, at (928) 523-2009.